WALKING IN ALBANIAN ALPS

 Another phenomenal hike awaits us today!
 Likewise every day, we start our day with our usual hearty breakfast before today’s hike.
 Our van driver drops us at the trailhead where we find a relatively flat and easy trail to warm up our legs.
 It's not a particularly hard walk and is one that is attempted by many first-time mountain walkers.
 For the next two hours, the trail climbs slightly more steeply towards higher ground and we walk toward Valbona Pass.
 After that, we stop at Simoni cafè for hot mountain tea and cool drinks.

 Resuming our hike for another one hour, we continue ascending to the Valbona col (1792m) where we have outstanding views of the Albanian Alps and the Valley of Valbona.
 Well rested, we continue walking down (30 min) to the Zefi’s housing for lunch.
 After lunch, we make our way down to the valley, mostly into the beech forest.
-Enjoy a hot shower, a cold beer, a tasty homemade meal and celebrate the end of an exceptional trek.
+Enjoy a hot shower, a cold beer, and a tasty homemade meal and celebrate the end of an exceptional trek.

 Trek: 13 km, 6-7 hours; Elevation gain: 764m; Elevation loss: 1043m.